Aliases for ACKR3 Gene

 Previous HGNC Symbols for ACKR3 Gene

 This gene encodes a member of the G-protein coupled receptor family.
 Although this protein was earlier thought to be a receptor for vasoactive intestinal peptide (VIP), it is now considered to be an orphan receptor, in that its endogenous ligand has not been identified.
 The protein is also a coreceptor for human immunodeficiency viruses (HIV).
 Translocations involving this gene and HMGA2 on chromosome 12 have been observed in lipomas. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ACKR3 Gene

 ACKR3 (Atypical Chemokine Receptor 3) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include coreceptor activity and C-X-C chemokine receptor activity.
+Among its related pathways are Signaling by GPCR and Integrin Pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and coreceptor activity.
 An important paralog of this gene is RXFP4.